Skip to content

 Teams enrolled in the program will participate in:

-1. A one day in-person coaching workshop in your community with an International Coaching Federation (ICF) certified coach to lay the foundation for coaching towards highly effective teams.
-Coaches currently working with QTC4RBC are Dr. Rahul Gupta and Dr. Cecile Andreas.
-Elements addressed will include: Supportive communications, psychological safety, self/situational awareness, shared leadership, shared mental models, fostering a learning culture, and more.
+- A one day in-person coaching workshop in your community with certified professional coach to lay the foundation for coaching towards highly effective teams.
+Coaches currently working with QTC4RBC are Dr. Rahul Gupta, Dr. Cecile Andreas, and Dr. Tom Wright.
+Elements addressed will include: Supportive communications, psychological safety, self and situational awareness, shared leadership, shared mental models, fostering a learning culture, and more.

 If applicable, to assist with moving forward, QTC4RBC may also facilitate connections with other resources, funding, training or coaching opportunities that the team identifies would support them to meet their goals.